-The Code Implementation Guidance document complements the CID Code of Conduct and provides some assistance with compliance.
+The Implementation and Reference Guide document complements the CID Code of Conduct and provides some assistance with compliance self-assessment.
 Unlike the Principles and Obligations set out in the Code, the Guidance is not contractually binding, unless specific reference is made to it in the Obligations.

-The Code of Conduct will adapt over time to meet the changing environment, the needs of stakeholders and emerging good practice from within the sector.
+The Code of Conduct will continue to adapt over time to meet the changing environment, the needs of stakeholders and emerging good practice from within the Aotearoa New Zealand sector.